 If you’ve ever been visited by a hummer while watering the garden, you know that the birds are attracted to moving water.

 This is a tough call, since water is a scarcity in some regions and you certainly wouldn’t want to be just running a fountain for the birdies.

 Use your best judgment on whether this makes sense in your yard.

 Provide shrubs or small trees with stiff branches where hummingbirds can attach their adorably tiny nests.

 And don’t knock down all of the spider webs that annoy you.
 Hummingbirds use spider silk as one of the primary materials to make their nests and to attach their nests to branches.

 Plant flowers that attract hummingbirds

 Hummingbirds need to eat every 10 to 15 minutes; in that time they’ll visit between 1,000 and 2,000 flowers per day.

 Tubular flowers are especially attractive to hummingbirds, but they will visit other brightly colored flowers as well.
-Here are three plants that will attract hummingbirds to your garden.
+Here are several plants that will attract hummingbirds to your garden.